bingoohuang/cache-story/README.md

 Demo app has three modes of operation controlled by `CACHE` environment variable:

-* `none` - no caching, all requests are served with involvement of the database,
+- `none` - no caching, all requests are served with involvement of the database,
-* `naive` - naive caching with a simple map and TTL of 3 minutes,
+- `naive` - naive caching with a simple map and TTL of 3 minutes,
-* `advanced` - caching using [`github.com/bool64/cache`](https://github.com/bool64/cache) library that implements a number of features to improve performance and resiliency, TTL is also 3 minutes.
+- `advanced` - caching using [`github.com/bool64/cache`](https://github.com/bool64/cache) library that implements a number of features to improve performance and resiliency, TTL is also 3 minutes.

 Application is available at [github.com/vearutop/cache-story](https://github.com/vearutop/cache-story).
 If you would like to experiment yourself with it, you can start it with `make start-deps run`.
-It depends on `docker-compose` to spin up database, prometheus, grafana (http://localhost:3001) and jaeger (http://localhost:16686/).
+It depends on `docker-compose` to spin up database, prometheus, [grafana](http://localhost:3001) and [jaeger](http://localhost:16686/).
 You can stop dependencies with `make stop-deps` later.

 On my machine I was able to achieve ~500 RPS with no cache.
 After ~130 concurrent requests DB starts choking with `Too many connections`.
 Such result is not great, not terrible, but looks like an improvement opportunity.
 Let's see what we can achieve with help of caching.